shikhar394/SIA/README.md

 *"My experiences in Pakistan, UAE, China, UK, and the US have given me diverse perspectives which allow me to think truly differently."*

 ### [Abdullah Mobeen](https://www.linkedin.com/in/abdullah-mobeen/) - **Product Development and Sales**
-*"My ability to envision new ideas and communicate them effectively.
-I have often found myself making others excited about new things."*
+*"Due to my ability to envision new ideas and communicate them effectively, I have often found myself making others excited about new things."*

 ### [Shikhar Sakhuja](https://www.linkedin.com/in/shikhar394/) - **Engineer and Data Scientist**
 *"A passion for engineering and a strong perceptual acuity allows me to solve technical problems that requires me to deal with uncertainty."*